All you need to know about Auckland's Victopia apartment tower: shedding, leaks and defects

-The deciduous Auckland high-rise apartment block, which yesterday shed a 40kg cladding panel, has a long and sorry history as New Zealand's biggest leaky building case, costing $40 million to fix.
+The Auckland high-rise apartment block, which yesterday shed a 40kg cladding panel, has a long and sorry history as New Zealand's biggest leaky building case, costing $40 million to fix.

 It was shedding corner cladding as far back as 2012, according to body corporate documents.

-The 16-level [14 apartment levels with two basements] Victopia is on the corner of Nelson St and the now-shut section of Victoria St.
+The 16-level [14 apartment levels with two basements] Victopia is on the corner of Nelson St and the now-shut section of Victoria St West.

 READ MORE: